 "I'm really glad that someone now wants it all reopened - it's about time," he said.

-During a debate, Labour MP Mr Danczuk said the alleged victims had been "young boys who were humiliated, terrified and reduced to quivering wrecks by a 29 stone bully imposing himself on them".'No records'
+During a debate, Labour MP Mr Danczuk said the alleged victims had been "young boys who were humiliated, terrified and reduced to quivering wrecks by a 29 stone bully imposing himself on them".

 Manchester-based solicitors Pannone confirmed it was currently dealing with an allegation of abuse against Sir Cyril, who died in 2010, and Mr Danczuk said he had been approached by a man "angry and upset about how Cyril Smith treated him".